 P4G green network study area: Drainage Pilot Project

-An area in the northern part of the R.M. inside and outside the P4G study area was selected for the pilot project; a map of the study area can be found HERE.
-The modelling would use existing LiDAR, Opimihaw Creek Watershed Association and other municipal data where appropriate.
+An area in the northern part of the R.M. inside and outside the P4G study area was selected for a drainage study pilot project; a map of the study area can be found HERE.
+Engineers from Saskatoon Water were the lead on the analysis, modelling and mapping on behalf of P4G.

 Existing LIDAR data was cross referenced with a survey of culverts and other data to create catchment areas.
 The model was calibrated to historical studies of the watershed areas, before it was ran to map drainage paths and evaluate the extents of the flooded areas.
 The final report describes the general hydraulic conditions of the system during a 1:100 year storm event, including flood depths, hazard classification and flow rates.